Siri Sampadalu: Plot

-The film begins at a terrain Sitanagaram ruled by Zamindar Raghupati Naidu.
-He has two progeny, Jagapati Naidu & Parvati.
+The film begins in the Sitanagaram region ruled by Zamindar Raghupati Naidu.
+He has two children, Jagapati Naidu and Parvati.
 Chakradhar is his son-in-law who resides in matrilocality and lives delightfully at their residence, Ananda Nilayam.
 The couple has a son, Prasad, and Parvati dotes on her sibling's three motherless infants, Padma, Latha, & Rama.
 Prasad & Padma have camaraderie from childhood, and the elders announce their spice.
 However, Raghupati Naidu's family is heredity accustomed to exclusive charity.
 Chakradhar always opposes it when a rift arises between them.
 Since his self-respect suffers, Chakradhar is about to quit, but Raghupati Naidu bars him, and he dies accidentally in that strife.
 Jagapati Naidu inculpates Chakradhar, cuts the cords with Parvati, and they shut down.
 Chakradhar passes away under contrite, and Jagapati Naidu admits his kids in the city hostel.

 Years roll by, and Jagapati Naidu continues his father's legacy, full of debts at loan shark Bhujangam and ruse of his sly manager Garataiah.
 In the town, Jagapati's daughters earn a solid reputation.
 Latha falls for Madhu, the son of Bhujangam.
 Garataiah's son AK Mar / Anand Kumar, an amateur detective, is their fellow.
 Destiny makes Prasad the bestie of Madhu & Anand and acquaints him with his cousins.
 Once, he invites the 3 to his house when Parvati identifies them.
 Though Padma & Latha are cordial, Rama shows resentment and exits.
 Nevertheless, the love blossoms between Prasad & Padma.
 Discerning it, Jagapati warns Parvati about the nonexistence of bonds among others.
 Then, she snaps to do so, and Prasad, too, respects his mother's word.